 Congenital hyperinsulinism (HI) is a genetic disorder in which the insulin cells of the pancreas, called beta cells, secrete too much insulin.
-Excess insulin causes low plasma sugar (hypoglycemia).
+Excess insulin causes low plasma sugar (hypoglycemia) or low blood sugar.

 Congenital HI is a rare disease, affecting 1 in 25,000 to 50,000 babies.
 Since most children’s hospitals encounter only one or two cases a year, it is important to receive medical care from an experienced treatment center, such as the Congenital Hyperinsulinism Center at CHOP.